| | |

 their lifestyle and also the architecture of their surroundings,"

 says Lindberg.
+Though they

 say they have never made the same thing twice (even with fences